-Larger pixels gather more light — so Sionyx equipped the Aurora with a large 1-inch sensor but keeping the megapixels in the single digits.
+Larger pixels gather more light — so Sionyx equipped the Aurora with a large 1-inch sensor but kept the megapixels in the single digits.
 Because the sensor isn’t crammed with megapixels, each megapixel is larger, allowing the sensor to let in more light than a camera with a higher megapixel count under the same settings and conditions.
-That sensor, the company claims, is capable of capturing images that are 10x brighter than a standard sensor.
+That sensor, the company claims, is capable of capturing images that are 10 times brighter than a standard sensor.

 The sensor isn’t the only reason the Aurora can capture low-light shots — the 16mm lens is also a bright f/1.4.
 An adjustable aperture with the option for an f/2.0 and an f/5.6 helps the camera adjust to daylight shots.

-Creating larger pixel sites, however, means the Aurora only shoots in 720p, not the 1080p high definition (not to mention 4K).
+The camera appears to be one designed more for the flexibility of shooting all day and less for the image quality.
+Creating larger pixel sites means the Aurora only shoots in 720p, not 1080p high definition (not to mention 4K).
 That footage is captured at up to 60 fps.
 Stills shot from the action camera are just nine megapixels.

 Wi-Fi is built in, with an Android and iOS app for sharing shots from the camera.